-- path The path for the request handler to be registered. - response_generator A function or method with the signature response_generator(path, data, request_id, link_id, remote_identity, requested_at) to be called.
+- response_generator A function or method with the signature response_generator(path, data, request_id, link_id, remote_identity, requested_at) to be called.
 Whatever this function returns will be sent as a response to the requester.
 If the function returns None, no response will be sent. - allow One of RNS.Destination.ALLOW_NONE, RNS.Destination.ALLOW_ALL or RNS.Destination.ALLOW_LIST.
 If RNS.Destination.ALLOW_LIST is set, the request handler will only respond to requests for identified peers in the supplied list. - allowed_list A list of bytes-like RNS.Identity hashes.